 If you are traveling as a couple or a small group it is easy to see how affordable of an option doing this is.

 Personally, I would only recommend using this E-Bike option if you are doing the Small Circuit, not the Grand Circuit.
-There are many companies in Siem Reap that you can hire these E-Bikes from or you can organize it in advance by booking online.
+There are many companies in Siem Reap where you can hire these E-Bikes or you can organize it in advance by booking online.

 The Temples On The Angkor Wat Grand Circuit

 Now it is time to get into the temples on the Angkor Wat Grand Circuit.
 This way you will know what to expect on your adventures and how to make the most of your time away from the busy crowds.
 Get ready to discover some super underrated spots…